Guy Ritchie's The Covenant

-Guy Ritchie's The Covenant (or simply The Covenant) is a 2023 American action drama film co-written, produced and directed by Guy Ritchie.
+Guy Ritchie's The Covenant (or simply The Covenant) is a 2023 American action drama film produced and directed by Guy Ritchie and co-written with Marn Davies and Ivan Atkinson.
 The film stars Jake Gyllenhaal and Dar Salim.
 Its plot follows John Kinley, a U.S. Army Green Beret Master Sergeant sent home after surviving a Taliban ambush and a harrowing trek to safety, and his subsequent journey to rescue Ahmed, his Afghan interpreter, whom John feels indebted to for saving his life.

 The film was theatrically released by Metro-Goldwyn-Mayer and STXfilms in the United States on April 21, 2023, received generally positive reviews from critics and grossed $21 million.

 Plot

 In March 2018, amidst the war in Afghanistan, U.S. Army Special Forces Master Sergeant John Kinley and his unit are caught off-guard by a truck bomb attack orchestrated by the Taliban during a routine vehicle inspection at Lashkargah, which claims the life of their interpreter.
 In need of a replacement, John is introduced to Ahmed Abdullah, a steadfast yet disliked interpreter, who claims he pursues the job only for money.
 During an undercover capture mission, Kinley learns that Ahmed was previously affiliated with the Taliban through the opium trade but had defected when the organization murdered his son.
 Ahmed later saves Kinley's team from being ambushed by Taliban fighters aided by a compromised Afghan National Army soldier, earning Kinley's respect.

-During another raid to check for a possible insurgent arms cache about 100 kilometres (62 miles) north of Bagram Air Base, Kinley's unit is overwhelmed by superior Taliban forces, who kill everyone except for him and Ahmed.
-The duo manage to escape on foot.
-Whilst attempting to navigate through the mountainous Afghan terrain, they are once again ambushed by insurgents, who manage to wound Kinley before clubbing him with a rifle butt, incapacitating him.
+During another raid to check for a possible insurgent arms cache, Kinley's unit is overwhelmed by superior Taliban forces, who kill everyone except for him and Ahmed.
+The duo manages to escape on foot.
+While attempting to navigate through the mountainous Afghan terrain, they are once again ambushed by insurgents, who manage to wound Kinley before clubbing him with a rifle butt, incapacitating him.
 Ahmed manages to kill the Taliban and then improvises a sled to transport Kinley.
 Receiving help from some sympathetic Afghans, Ahmed evades the Taliban hunting them, carrying Kinley tirelessly over the country's treacherous mountain topography.
-Several days later, Ahmed and Kinley are again tracked down by Taliban fighters near the airbase; Ahmed kills the fighters but is then forcibly disarmed by U.S. troops.
+Several days later, Ahmed and Kinley are again tracked down by Taliban fighters near Bagram Air Base; Ahmed kills the fighters but is then forcibly disarmed by U.S. troops.

 Seven weeks later, Kinley, having been repatriated to his home in Santa Clarita, California, is completely unaware of how he was saved, but understands Ahmed's role in it.
-Upon learning that Ahmed and his family were forced to move underground owing to the duo's escapade having become local folklore, Kinley attempts to procure U.S. visas for them for over a month, but in vain.
+Upon learning that Ahmed and his family were forced to move underground owing to the duo's escapade having become local folklore, Kinley attempts to procure U.S. visas for them for well over a month, but in vain.
 Emotionally tormented and rendered near sleepless by his inability to repay his indebtedness towards Ahmed, Kinley finally resolves to save him himself, enlisting the assistance of his superior, Lieutenant Colonel Vokes, to procure the visas.